 The BCIS is operated by the Royal Institute of Chartered Surveyors (RICS) and commissioned by the Association of British Insurers (ABI) to provide guidance on rebuild valuation.
 The House Rebuilding Cost Index, which is available to surveyors, property owners, and insurance services, exists for the purpose of index-linking sums insured and as a model for adjusting renewed policies.

-A domestic buildings insurance policy will usually require the sum insured to be the full cost of rebuilding the property.
+A buildings insurance policy will usually require the sum insured to be the full cost of rebuilding the property.
 Rebuild costs include: